Horse64/old-core.horse64.org/docs/Specification/Horse64.md

 - Numbers support fractional values.
 However, the precision for higher numbers is better if you keep them non-fractional.

+- There is no infinity, no "not a number", or any other special value types.
+Any math operation that doesn't produce a regular number (like division by zero) will return a `MathError`.

 **More info on number precision:** As an implementation detail, the runtime will try to keep horse64's `number`s as 64bit integer (C's `int64_t`) unless forced to migrate a